Visit the institution website for COVID‑19 updates

 Edge Hill’s Students’ Union regularly engage with cultural and political issues as well as organising a variety of different social events.
 The diverse, dynamic, student-led societies are an excellent way to connect with other students who share your beliefs and interests.

-Discover Edge Hill University for yourself by attending one of their many open events held throughout the year.
+Discover Edge Hill University for yourself by attending one of our many open events held throughout the year.

 You can explore the campus with a student guide, attend presentations, tour subject facilities and view practical demonstrations.
-There will also be opportunities to speak with course tutors who can answer any questions about the subject you are interested in studying.
+There will also be opportunities to speak with course tutors and current students who can answer any questions about the subject you are interested in studying.

 To register for an open day click here.